-Salsa’s almost 15-year legacy is in open source CMS technologies, delivering enterprise-grade solutions built on Drupal, Wordpress and Joomla.
+Salsa’s 15-year legacy is in open source CMS technologies, delivering enterprise-grade solutions built on Drupal, Wordpress and Joomla.
 Our services encompass:

 Site assessment and readiness — We'll assess your site’s viability for Drupal, GovCMS, Wordpress or Joomla and recommend the best fit.
 Salsa will also look at business requirements and solution direction, functional mapping and high-level project costings.

 Technical and visual design — Design, lead, coach, guide and direct visual and technical design as necessary for your Drupal, GovCMS, Wordpress or Joomla site.
 Salsa is also involved in the open design movement for government.

 Build and migration — Site build and configuration to meet key functional requirements, content migration, and theming/module development (if applicable).

 Integration — Integrate your site with open data (e.g. CKAN integration), EDM platforms (e.g. Campaign Monitor or Mailchimp), CRM systems such as Salesforce and Oracle, payment gateways (e.g. PayPal and Stripe), single sign-on systems like LDAP and Active Directory, and social platforms such as Facebook and Twitter.

 Quality assurance and testing — Site audits, user testing and performance testing.